Monsieur-II/sorting_algorithms/README.md

 * No more than 5 functions per file.
 * Unless specified otherwise, you are not allowed to use the standard library.
 Any use of functions like printf, puts, … is totally forbidden.
 * In the following examples, the main.c files are shown as examples.
 You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
 Our main.c files might be different from the one shown in the examples.
-* The prototypes of all your functions should be included in your header file called sort.h.
+* The prototypes of all your functions should be included in your header file called sort.h
 * Don’t forget to push your header file.
-All your header files should be include guarded
+* All your header files should be include guarded.
-A list/array does not need to be sorted if its size is less than 2.
+* A list/array does not need to be sorted if its size is less than 2.